Special Delivery: Programming with Mailbox Types (Extended Version): Introduction

 Although communication-centric languages eliminate many coordination issues, some remain.
 For example, a process may still receive a message that it is not equipped to handle, or wait for a message that it will never receive.
 Such communication errors often occur sporadically and unpredictably after deployment, making them difficult to locate and fix.

-\emph{Behavioural type systems} \cite{DBLP:journals/csur/HuttelLVCCDMPRT16} encode correct communication behaviour to support \emph{correct-by-construction} concurrency.
-Behavioural type systems, in particular \emph{session types} \cite{DBLP:conf/concur/Honda93, DBLP:conf/parle/TakeuchiHK94, HondaVK98}, have been extensively applied to specify communication protocols in channel-based languages \cite{DBLP:journals/ftpl/AnconaBB0CDGGGH16}.
+\emph{Behavioural type systems} \citep{DBLP:journals/csur/HuttelLVCCDMPRT16} encode correct communication behaviour to support \emph{correct-by-construction} concurrency.
+Behavioural type systems, in particular \emph{session types} \citep{DBLP:conf/concur/Honda93, DBLP:conf/parle/TakeuchiHK94, HondaVK98}, have been extensively applied to specify communication protocols in channel-based languages \citep{DBLP:journals/ftpl/AnconaBB0CDGGGH16}.
 There has, however, been far less application of behavioural typing to actor languages.
-Existing work either imposes restrictions on the actor model to retrofit session types \cite{MostrousV11, TaboneF21, TaboneF22, HFDG21} or relies on dynamic typing \cite{NeykovaY16}.
+Existing work either imposes restrictions on the actor model to retrofit session types \citep{MostrousV11, TaboneF21, TaboneF22, HFDG21, FowlerH26} or relies on dynamic typing \citep{NeykovaY16}.
+In general, session types are built around the idea of ordered communication channels.
+Channels are a significantly different communication model to the many-to-one unordered communication model supported by mailboxes, and therefore using session types in an actor language typically requires users to rewrite their applications.
 We discuss these systems further in \secref{sec:related}.

-Our approach is based on \emph{mailbox types}, a behavioural type system for mailboxes first introduced in the context of a process calculus~\cite{dP18:mbc}.
+Our approach is based on \emph{mailbox types}, a behavioural type system for mailboxes first introduced in the context of a process calculus~\citep{dP18:mbc}.
 We present the first programming language design incorporating mailbox types and we detail an algorithmic type system, an implementation, and a range of benchmarks and a factory case study.
 Due to aliasing and nested evaluation contexts, the move from a process calculus to a programming language is challenging.
-We make essential and novel use of quasi-linear typing~\cite{Kobayashi99:quasilinear, EnnalsSM04} to tame some of the complexity introduced by aliasing, and our algorithmic type system is necessarily co-contextual~\cite{ErdwegBKKM15, KuciEBBM17:cocontextual}, achieved through a novel use of backwards bidirectional typing~\cite{Zeilberger18:bbt}.
+We make essential and novel use of quasi-linear typing~\citep{Kobayashi99:quasilinear, EnnalsSM04} to tame some of the complexity introduced by aliasing, and our algorithmic type system is co-contextual~\citep{ErdwegBKKM15, KuciEBBM17:cocontextual}, achieved through a novel use of backwards bidirectional typing~\citep{Zeilberger18:bbt}.